OECD COP29 Virtual Pavilion

 What works?
 Global evidence on effective mitigation strategies

-Achieving the goals of the Paris Agreement requires significant emission reductions in the coming years.
-Policy makers need to know which policies and policy mixes work.
-However, there is a policy evaluation gap; most empirical research only focuses on the effects of a few headline policies while countless other policies are either sparsely evaluated or not at all.
-This session discusses avenues to close the evaluation gap and to provide evidence-based policy recommendations to enable better climate policies for better lives.
+To achieve the goals of the Paris Agreement, significant emission reductions will be needed in the coming years.
+Policymakers need to know which policies and policy mixes work.
+However, there is a gap in policy evaluation; most empirical research only focuses on the effects of a few prominent policies, leaving many others under-evaluated or overlooked.
+This session discusses ways to close the evaluation gap and provides evidence-based policy recommendations to enable better climate policies for better lives.

 Day